Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 .. code-block:: python

     def training_step(self, batch, batch_idx):
-        # the list of generic logger (same no matter if tensorboard or other supported loggers)
+        # the list of generic loggers (same no matter if tensorboard or other supported loggers)
         self.loggers

         # the particular logger